-CLARKSVILLE, Tennessee — A federal agency has determined that a proposal to build a natural gas pipeline across Todd County, Kentucky, that would serve Clarksville, Tennessee, would not adversely affect area landowners or the environment.
+CLARKSVILLE, Tennessee — A federal agency has approved plans for a natural gas pipeline across Todd County, Kentucky, that would mostly serve Clarksville, Tennessee.

-Clarksville currently has only one line connected to the Tennessee Gas Pipeline Company.
-The second line would connect to Texas Gas Transmission on the north side of Todd County.
+Clarksville is planning to build the 20-mile underground pipeline to tie into the Texas Gas Transmission pipeline on the north side of Todd County.

 Information from: The Leaf-Chronicle, http://www.theleafchronicle.com